 How to use fragments or parts of custom shapes to create new path designs in Photoshop tutorial

-You can use the full vector or you can remove the rest of the shape and use only a fragment of the Photoshop shape.
-This can be done via the direct selection tool or using the pathfinder exclude / subtract tools.
+You can use the full vector or you can remove the rest of the Photoshop custom shape and use only a fragment / part of the Photoshop shape.
+This can be done via the direct selection tool or using the set operation intersect / exclude / subtract tools.

 1) Select custom shape tool